 Some of the committee jobs can be quite onerous if done by one person, so over the years BESIG has built ad hoc teams to help lighten the load.
 These teams are very flexible, and depend on who is available and what needs to be done.
 Note that the people on these teams are not members of the BESIG committee.

 - BESIG online team (BOT) – This group is responsible for running the website, webinars, BESIG on social media, and the live streaming of talks at events.

 - BESIG events team – Tasks here range from finding suitable venues, liaising with sponsors, managing a call for papers, producing a conference programme, looking after plenary speakers, producing budgets, packing conference bags, and so on.

-- BESIG editorial team (BET) – This team is responsible for putting together conference proceedings.
+- BESIG publications team – this team is responsible for putting together the newsletter (Business Issues), conference proceedings, and the blog.
+Tasks include editing, proof-reading, and soliciting contributions.

 How much time is involved?

 As much time as you want to put in.
 Basically we try and share the workload as much as possible, and every little helps.
 Committee members have regular meetings, most of which are online.

 To be honest, anyone who is a member of BESIG already has the necessary skills to serve on the committee or help out with some of the jobs.
 All it takes is a willingness to do some work and to ask questions when necessary.
 A little bit of reliability and self-organization helps, but it’s really not that difficult.
 If you are not sure, the best thing to do is ask.

 Do I have to be based in Europe?